devongarde/ssc/README.txt

 Background
 I have a website, arts & ego, at https://dylanharris.org/.
 It has approaching 60G of original content.
-It contains hand coded HTMLs 2, 3, 4 & 5.
+It contains hand coded HTMLs 2 to 5.
 It is a complete mess.
 Despite a long search, I could not find any tools to properly diagnose its flaws.
 Anything I did find was at most cursory.

 Then came the cow flu*.

 * corvid means crow, thus covid means cow**.

-** by the rules of sympathetic spelling.
+** by the long derided laws of sympathetic spelling.